Occipital Neuralgia and Multiple Sclerosis

 Step 12: Familiarize yourself with the International Classification of Headache Disorders (ICHD)

 The International Classification of Headache Disorders (ICHD) can help those suffering from occipital neuralgia and multiple sclerosis flare by providing resources and support.
-ICHD has been shown to be effective in assisting with the management of migraine headaches, which is more common among MS patients than in the general population.
+ICHD has been shown to be effective in assisting with the management of migraine headaches.
+Which is more common among MS patients than in the general population.

 The resources available through ICHD include access to research, evaluation tools, and educational materials that can provide insight into how to best manage these conditions.
 Additionally, subscribing to the regular MS research news emails can keep patients informed on the latest developments related to their health issues.